 Warning: This post includes details and imagery of stillbirth that may be triggering for some readers.

-Just over four months ago, Aimee Green went into labour at home, with her partner Ryan by her side.
+In 2018, Aimee Green went into labour at home, with her partner Ryan by her side.
 She gave birth at home, but when her baby arrived, she wasn’t crying.
 It would become the hardest day of Aimee’s life.